cortex-workshops/checkout-service/README.md

-Update by Taylor Schmidt at Tue Oct 14 18:46:50 UTC 2025 Update by Taylor Schmidt at Wed Oct 15 14:44:10 UTC 2025 Update by Taylor Schmidt at Fri Oct 31 14:42:46 UTC 2025
+Update by Taylor Schmidt at Tue Oct 14 18:46:50 UTC 2025 Update by Taylor Schmidt at Wed Oct 15 14:44:10 UTC 2025 Update by Taylor Schmidt at Fri Oct 31 14:42:46 UTC 2025 Update by Taylor Schmidt at Fri Nov  7 14:41:39 UTC 2025